faizanali710/LUMS-Road-Dataset/README.md

 * Random Gaussian blur of between 0 and 2 pixels
 * Salt and pepper noise was applied to 1.05 percent of pixels

-Here's a sample image and its corresponding segmentation mask:
+Here's a sample image and its corresponding mask:

 ![alt text](sample_image.png)